SnowBroScott/possibly-a-hero-canonical/decision-log.md

 REPLACES: "The city built shapes the hero's available powers and abilities." — LOCKED entry dated May 3, 2026, superseded by this amendment.

 STATUS: LOCKED

+---

+DECISION LOG ENTRY

+DECISION: AMENDMENT — Camera and Combat Model: Minor Objective Outputs.
+The minor objective output list recorded in the Camera and Combat Model entry (May 5, 2026) was incomplete.
+The confirmed, complete output list is:

+Minor objectives feed:
+- XP — direct boost to run progression.
+Minor objective XP feeds the same milestone-based power selection system as combat XP.
+More minor objectives completed means more power selection opportunities within a run.
+- Morale (Citizens channel)
+- Recognition (Superhero Community channel)
+- Clickbait (Rex Flynn channel)

+Minor objectives do not generate intel.
+Intel remains exclusively tied to horde survival.

+DATE: May 6, 2026

+WHY: XP was confirmed as a minor objective output during Run Design document generation.
+The Camera and Combat Model entry did not include it.
+This amendment corrects the omission to ensure consistency across all documents referencing minor objective behavior.

+REPLACES: Minor objective output list in Camera and Combat Model (May 5, 2026).
+That list is superseded by this complete version.

+STATUS: DRAFT

+---